Eat-Local/eat-local-fe/README.md

 ## Setup
 - Clone the repository to your local machine
+- Visit the <a href="https://github.com/Eat-Local/eat-local-be">BE repository</a>, and clone it down as a sibling on your local machine
 - `cd` into the repository
-- add extra local set up steps, including integration with BE repo
+- Make sure the necessary dependencies are installed on your local machine (`react-router-dom`, `cypress`, `apollo client`, `google-map-react`, `graphql`, `react-icons`, etc.)
+- Once the necessary dependencies are installed, `cd` back into the root of the repository, and run `npm start`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Roadmap

-- [ ] What else will we add?
+- [ ] Create new user functionality with user profiles
-- [ ] What else will we add?
+- [ ] Display recent search history for unique users
-- [ ] What else will we add?
+- [ ] Pagination for searches yeilding >10 results

 <p align="right">(<a href="#readme-top">back to top</a>)</p>